Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Realization of hydrodynamical solutions

-Note that the over-bared external fields are the noise counterparts in the Keldysh basis in the Schwinger-Keldysh formalism.
-The physical external fields are contained in $T, J,\cdots$.
-The generating functional is local due to Eq.~\eqref{localnoise}.
-Note that the correlation functions are determined by the path integral, so $T, J,\cdots$ are hydrodynamical \textit{solutions}.
+Here, the barred external fields $\bar{g}_{\mu\nu}$ and $\bar{A}_\mu$ represent auxiliary fields in the Keldysh basis of the Schwinger-Keldysh formalism.\footnote{We avoid using the conventional subscript $A$ to prevent confusion with the vector field $A$ and spacetime indices.} The unbarred external fields couple to physical observables such as $T^{\mu\nu}$ and $J^\mu$.
+Due to the assumption~\eqref{localnoise}, the generating functional is local in spacetime.
+The correlation functions $T$, $J$, etc.\ are determined by the path integral and characterize the hydrodynamical state of the system.